 As a public research university, Texas Tech advances knowledge through innovative and creative teaching, research, and scholarship.
 The university is dedicated to student success by preparing learners to be ethical leaders for a diverse and globally competitive workforce.
 The university is

 committed to enhancing the cultural and economic development of the state, nation, and world.

 Back to Top

 Responsible citizenship among college students includes honesty and integrity in class work; regard for the rights of others; and respect for local, state, and federal laws as well as campus standards.
 Specific standards concerning the rights and responsibilities of students and registered student organizations at Texas Tech are contained in the “Code of Student Conduct” and Student Handbook.
 Students are expected to become thoroughly familiar with and abide by these standards.
-The “Code of Student Conduct” and Student Handbook may be obtained from the Office of Student Conduct, 025 Student Union, 806.742.1714, www.depts.ttu.edu/studentconduct.
+The “Code of Student Conduct” and Student Handbook may be obtained from the Office of Student Conduct, 211 Student Wellness Center, 806.742.1714, www.depts.ttu.edu/studentconduct..

 Back to Top